DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

 - In the `Views` folder create XAML Page and give it `LoginPage` name.
 - In the `ViewModels` folder create add new class file `LoginViewModel.cs`.
-- Insert the code into these files from corresponding sources: `LoginPage.xaml`, `LoginViewModel.cs`
+- Insert the code into these files from corresponding sources: [LoginPage.xaml](XamarinFormsDemo/Views/LoginPage.xaml), [LoginViewModel.cs](XamarinFormsDemo/ViewModels/LoginViewModel.cs)

 Login Page and ViewModel collect Log In information and pass it to the `InitXpo` method from the `XpoHelper` class.

 ## Step 5.
 Base ViewModel implementation
 Every other ViewModel will inherit Base ViewModel.